Joacop16/Joacop16/README.md

 ### Hi there 👋

+My name is Joaquin Peñuela Parra.
+I am a colombian Physicist with interest in areas such as Condensed Matter (Theoretical and Experimental), Phenomenology Particle Physics, Mathematics, and Computer Science.
+Looking forward to pursuing a graduate degree in Physics, Condensed Matter, Materials Science, or Theoretical Physics.

+You cand find my CV and other information about me in my personal website: [https://sites.google.com/view/jpenuela](https://sites.google.com/view/jpenuela).

 <!--
 **Joacop16/Joacop16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.